 - Fernwood Resort: From the forest and meadow view cabins to camping near the Big Sur River, Fernwood Resort is a privately owned facility and campground located in Big Sur Village.
 For those who want to be close to nature while still sleeping in a warm bed, the property also offers glamping in the Adventure Tents.

 - Ripplewood Resort: One of Big Sur’s oldest resorts and a favorite among families, Ripplewood Resort features 17 rustic cabins, a general store and café.
 Some of the cabins have private decks that are perched over the Big Sur River, so you can be lulled to sleep by the tranquil sounds of the flowing water.

 - The Village Shops: For many artists, Big Sur is not only a haven, but also a source of inspiration.
-Next door to the Big Sur River Inn is The Village Shops where visitors can purchase locally made art and gifts at Local Color, visit Dale Diesel's Darn Glad to be Here Gallery and grab a drink and bite at the Maiden Publick House.
+Next door to the Big Sur River Inn is The Village Shops where visitors can purchase locally made art and gifts at Local Color and visit Dale Diesel's Darn Glad to be Here Gallery.
 There is also Studio One, which serves as a painting studio, gallery and workshop center.

 Click here for more travel updates for northern and southern Big Sur.